Aileen Pringle’s Mannish Bob in 1925

 Who would have thought, when bobbed hair first came into vogue, that there would be so many variations of it?
-The mere conventional bob was at that time thought dreadfully extreme, but what would have been said if the shingle of today could have been seen, particularly the closely clipped variety, that to all intent and purposes is a ‘man’s cut’?
+The mere conventional 1920’s bob was thought dreadfully extreme.
+One of the more iconic 1920’s hairstyles was the Shingle worn by Aileen Pringle in 1925.

-But the papers are already calling it ‘the pringle Shingle‘ and it is set to be one of the iconic 1920s haircuts.
-Fans can see this new shingle bob to great advantage in The Reason Why.
+But the papers are already calling it ‘the Pringle Shingle‘ and it is set to be one of the more copied 1920’s bob style.

 That’s all !

 1920’s Hairstyles for Long Hair – The Chignon